kaled-alshmrany/FuSeBMC/README.md

 <br /><br />

 * In the folder Examples, you can find some C/C++ examples that we used in terms of testing the tool.
-I found useful to share it with you.
+I found it useful to share it with you.

 Note: all the outputs in the folders are based on the experiment on the file "rangesum 10.i" with the property coverage-branches.